LiBinZyu/VAI/README.md

 ## Features

-* **Customizable Wake Word**: Define one or more phrases to activate voice listening. (**Note**: This feature currently relies on the Windows platform API.)
+* **Customizable Wake Word**: Define one or more phrases to activate voice listening.
+(Wake word detection uses [sherpa-onnx-unity](https://github.com/EitanWong/com.eitan.sherpa-onnx-unity).)
 * **High-Accuracy multilingual ASR**: Integrates with Alibaba Cloud's Qwen model for reliable speech-to-text transcription.
+  > **Note:** The paraformer API is only available for registration and use within China.
+Future updates will support the sherpa-onnx paraformer v1 realtime model.
 * **LLM-Powered Intent Parsing**: Leverages a Large Language Model to interpret natural language and convert it into a structured JSON `tool_call`.
     > <!> Through the local real-time intent parsing `NluController.cs` module, it reduces the number of LLM calls and lock the function and implement 0-delay feedback.
 * **Seamless Function Execution**: Automatically maps the LLM's output to execute corresponding C# functions within Unity.